NCUK Master’s Preparation

 NCUK Course Entry Requirements

-- You must have completed a degree course (for placement in Ireland or the UK) or three-year diploma (for placement in the UK only)
+- You must have completed a degree course (for placement at University in Ireland or the UK) or three-year diploma (for placement at University in the UK only).

-- English level equivalent to 5.0 IELTS for Route A (Octobter intake) and English level equivalent to 5.5 IELTS for Route B (January intake).
+- English level equivalent to 5.0 IELTS for Route A (September intake) and English level equivalent to 5.5 IELTS for Route B (January intake).

 Where can you go after completing the Master’s Preparation at DIFC?